This article originally appeared on VICE Greece.

 Anyone, really: corporate types who are looking for some excitement, or journalists looking for a good shot.
-Or anyone just curious to see the Chernobyl they've heard about for so many years.
-Of course, 90 percent of the people go to stand on a building in Pripyat at sunset and get drunk overlooking the dead city.
+Or people just curious to see the Chernobyl they've heard about for so many years.
+Of course, ninety percent of the people go to stand on a building in Pripyat at sunset and get drunk overlooking the dead city.

 Where do you stay when you're there?

 We have some apartments we stay in, in Pripyat and in the smaller villages.
-There's some supplies there, and some furniture to collapse on after having walked around for 25 miles.
+There's some supplies there, and some furniture to collapse on after having walked around for twenty-five miles.

 How many stalkers are there?

 I have no idea.
-It used to be about 15 people, everybody knew each other.
+It used to be about fifteen people.
+Everybody knew one another.
 Now it's much more than that, and there's a lot of rivalry too.
 This other guy knows the places I stay at when I'm here.
 He'll break the windows of those places and piss on my bed when I'm not there.
 Or he spies on me.
 In general, the zone tends to draw some mentally unstable characters.

 Have you met good people, too?

 Oh sure, so many of them.
 I met a girl from Moscow in Pripyat who had illegally entered as well, and I started dating her.
 We used to go there together.
 I called it a radioactive relationship.
 We've split up now, though.

 Do things ever go wrong?
 What kind of accidents happen?